LogSentinel SIEM for

 Website Formjacking (or Magecart) attacks are becoming mainstream and result in revenue and reputation loss and regulatory fines.
 In those attacks, malicious actors manage to inject scripts that scrape credit card and credential data from your website.

-LogSentinel SIEM and XDR has a dedicated integrity monitoring module that alerts you for any script change without the need to modify your website.
+LogSentinel SIEM has a dedicated integrity monitoring module that alerts you for any script change without the need to modify your website.
 Get your site protected from formjacking at reduced operational cost and minimize effort on audit and forensics.

 Website Integrity Monitoring Use Cases